newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/determine-naics-code.md

 filename: determine-naics-code
 name: Determine Your NAICS Code
 id: determine-naics-code
-required: true
 ---

 To complete your New Jersey tax registration, you must identify a 6-digit code that identifies your business’ primary activities.
 New Jersey uses a code system known as The North American Industry Classification System (NAICS).

 ---